Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

 The Dehn property tells us that any non-trivial edge path in the graphical 1-skeleton that is reduced and $H'_P$-reduced (resp.~reduced and $H(Z)$-reduced) has distinct end points.

-The homomorphism $H'_P\rightarrow H(Z)$ gives a local embedding of the simplical complex for $H'_P$ into the simplicial complex for $H(Z)$, and the content of Proposition~\ref{prop:hpinjects} is that this map is actually an embedding.
+The homomorphism $H'_P\rightarrow H(Z)$ gives a local embedding of the simplicial complex for $H'_P$ into the simplicial complex for $H(Z)$, and the content of Proposition~\ref{prop:hpinjects} is that this map is actually an embedding.
 To prove this we start with an edge path that is non-trivial, reduced and $H'_P$-reduced and consider its image in the (subdivided) graphical Cayley complex for $H(Z)$.
 Since there may be shortcuts in $K^1$ between the ends of a shortest path in $P$, the image need not be $H(Z)$-reduced.
-However, the only places where it can fail to be $H(Z)$-reduced are pieces of fixed weight.
-For each such piece of weight $n$, we start by replacing the piece by a shortest path in the degree $n$ subdivision of $K^1$ between its end points.
-If any two pieces of fixed weight are separated by shorter pieces, then this replacement is already reduced and $H(Z)$-reduced.
-If on the other hand there are pieces of fixed weight that are adjacent in the path, it is possible that the $H(Z)$-reductions of these pieces intersect in such a way as to introduce back-tracking, so that the new path is no longer reduced.
-Removing the backtracking cannot reduce the number of powers of letters involved to fewer than three (since at least five letters were involved originally and at most one letter can be lost at each end of each piece), so removing backtracking cannot change a piece of fixed weight to a shorter piece.
+However, the only places where it can fail to be $H(Z)$-reduced are pieces that are sufficiently long that they have a well-defined degree.
+For each such piece of degree~$n$, we start by replacing the piece by a shortest path in the degree $n$ subdivision of $K^1$ between its end points.
+If any two pieces of well-defined degree are separated by shorter pieces, then this replacement is already reduced and $H(Z)$-reduced.
+If on the other hand there are pieces of well-defined degree that are adjacent in the path, it is possible that the $H(Z)$-reductions of these pieces intersect in such a way as to introduce back-tracking, so that the new path is no longer reduced.
+Removing the backtracking cannot reduce the number of powers of letters involved to fewer than three (since at least five letters were involved originally and at most one letter can be lost at each end of each piece), so removing backtracking cannot change a piece of degree~$n$ to a piece that is too short to have a well-defined degree.
 Hence the new path is non-trivial, reduced and $H(Z)$-reduced, which establishes that $H'_P$ embeds in $H(Z)$. \end{remark}